leelegend94/Ultrasound_Medical_Robots/README.md

 ## Prerequirements

 ### iiwa_stack
-Install iiwa_Stack https://github.com/IFL-CAMP/iiwa_stack.
+Install iiwa_stack https://github.com/IFL-CAMP/iiwa_stack.
 Source the workspace.

 ### NLopt
 The optimizer is dependent on NLopt https://nlopt.readthedocs.io/en/latest/.
 Please follow the instruction to install the library in default location.